nuxeo-sandbox/presales-vmdemo/gcp/terraform/README.md

 with_nev | Deploy NEV? | false
 nev_version | Version of NEV to deploy | 2023.2.1
 nuxeo_keep_alive | Control auto shutdown | 20h00m
+customer | Prospect company name or 'generic' | n/a

 NB: params are not required.
 Terraform will prompt you to enter values as needed, but if you want to override any default values you must pass the new value, Terraform won't prompt for values that have a default.